LiskArchive/lips/proposals/lip-add_weights_to_lisk-bft_consensus_protocol.md

     if newBlockBFTInfo.maxHeightGenerated >= newBlockBFTInfo.height:
         return

+    voteInfos = bftVotes.activeValidatorsVoteInfo
     # If the block generator is not BFT participant (i.e., has BFT weight 0) the block
     # does not imply prevotes or precommits.
 This happens for standby delegates, for instance.
-    if there is no entry in bftVotes.activeValidators with address equal to newBlockBFTInfo.generatorAddress: return
+    if there is no entry in voteInfos with address equal to newBlockBFTInfo.generatorAddress: return

-    validatorInfo = entry in bftVotes.activeValidators with address equal to newBlockBFTInfo.generatorAddress heightNotPrevoted = getHeightNotPrevoted()
+    validatorVoteInfo = entry in voteInfos with address equal to newBlockBFTInfo.generatorAddress heightNotPrevoted = getHeightNotPrevoted()

     # add implied precommits by newBlockheader
-    minPrecommitHeight = max(validatorInfo.minActiveHeight,
+    minPrecommitHeight = max(validatorVoteInfo.minActiveHeight,
                              heightNotPrevoted+1,
-                             validatorInfo.largestHeightPrecommit+1)
+                             validatorVoteInfo.largestHeightPrecommit+1)
     hasPrecommitted = False
     # iterate over blockBFTInfo objects in decreasing order by height
     for blockBFTInfo in bftVotes.blockBFTInfos: